KitCatLoaf/SimpleYoutubeDownloader/README.md

 # How to use:
 1. Download Python (Check add to PATH box)
 2. Use "pip install pytubefix"
-3. Download Executable
+3. Download downloader.py
 4. CD into directory

-Linux: Run "./downloader"

-Windows: Run "downloader.exe"
+Run "python3 downloader.py" and follow instructions